Oxsomi/core3/docs/formats.md

 - U32 **w**, **h**: dimensions (width and height)
 - Bool **isFlipped**: if the image should be flipped on load and/or write.
+- Bool **discardAlpha**: if the image saves alpha or not (BGR8 is not supported in texture formats, so it's converted at runtime).
 - U8 **textureFormatId**: ETextureFormatId_BGRA8 is currently the only one supported.
 - I32 **xPixPerM**, **yPixPerM**: preferred display size in pixels per meter.
 Setting this to 0 is allowed as it might be ignored by the displayer.